CTF-STeam/ctf-writeups/2021/BlueHensCTF/README.md

 Little penguin made a lot of friends, one of them was very talented at hiding stuff inside other stuff, which people call the art of steganography.
 Little penguin had fun solving those steganography challs, his observation and analysis skills greatly improved.
 He even created a [tool which helps with steganalysis](https://github.com/quangntenemy/Steganabara).

 Many years have passed, little penguin had grown up to become big penguin.
-Although busy catching fish and taking care of his kids, big penguin still spent some of his free time catching the flags to relive great moments of the good old days.
+Although busy catching fish and taking care of his kids, big penguin still spent some of his free time catching the flags to relive the great moments of the good old days.

-One day big penguin found a strange bottle drifting from the land of the Blue Hens to his island.
+One day big penguin found a strange bottle drifting from the [land of the Blue Hens](https://ctftime.org/event/1298) to his island.
 Actually, many other penguins saw that bottle and tried to read its contents, but all they found was gibberish.
 Here was what the bottle looked like:

 <img src="Rise-and-Shine/breakfast.png" width="589" />